aattww/sensors/README.md

 #### Headers

 * **TERM** is 120 Ohm RS-485 termination resistor.
 Short if the gateway is in the very end of a long RS-485 line.
-* **J1** is currently not in use.
+* **J1** is currently not in normal use.
+See below for clearing old pulse values from EEPROM.
 * **NODE ID** sets 5 bit Modbus slave address.

 #### Button

 Button in gateway is currently not in use in normal operation.
-However, if you short **J1** and hold the button while powering on the gateway, saved pulse values will be set to zero.
+However, if you short **J1** and hold the button while powering on the gateway, saved pulse values in EEPROM will be set to zero.

 #### Terminals